-They were so sure, they took builder Walker LeRoy's \$100 bet (a lofty sum in 1958).
-Leroy then strapped a plank to the wheels of an unfinished train and cranked up the 1923 Westinghouse motor.
+They were so sure they took the Coaster's lead builder Walker LeRoy's \$100 bet (a lofty sum in 1958).
+Leroy then strapped a plank to the wheel of an unfinished train and cranked up the 1923 Westinghouse motor.
 Holding only a piece of rope, with nothing but his grip to keep him from getting whipped up and off the wood into the wild blue yonder, Leroy set off to prove them wrong.
 Ninety seconds later, Leroy's train, with him miraculously still on it, had shown the engineers what the Coaster was all about.
 He collected his hundred bucks, and the legacy of the Playland Wooden Coaster had begun.

-The legendary coaster has shaken nerves, rattled brains and caused the odd tear ever since.
+The legendary coaster has shaken nerves, rattled brains and caused the odd tears ever since.